Become Job Ready with CollegeDekho Assured Program

 • P = W ∆t P = power, where ∆t = elapsed time and W = work.

-Power is the amount of work which is done per unit of time; that is, power is the rate at which work is done.
+Power is the amount of work that is done per unit of time; that is, power is the rate at which work is done.

 • ∆x = vi∆t + 1/2 a(∆t) where ∆x = the displacement, ∆t = the elapsed time, vi = the initial velocity, and a = the acceleration.